SFPD: Suspects In Violent Smash And Grab Robberies, Car Burglaries Will Be Arrested, Convicted

 Boudin said the blame some place on him is related to policies prior to his administration.
 He said courts require two years for cases to be processed and he has not served for that long.
 Boudin argued three years are needed to review the results of cases under his watch.
 He did say that while the issue isn’t specific to San Francisco, he’s working with other elected officials and law enforcement to tackle these organized crimes with a regional response.

-Meanwhile, police encourage residents to report all crimes because individuals incidents could be connected later to a larger operation they are already investigating.MORE NEWS: Home Alone: Helping Pandemic Pets Cope When Their Owners Return To Work
+Meanwhile, police encourage residents to report all crimes because individuals incidents could be connected later to a larger operation they are already investigating.MORE NEWS: San Francisco Safeway Adds Barriers To Deter Rampant Shoplifting

 “We’re everywhere, we’re all across the city, and we want people to feel safe to come here,” Lobsinger said.
 “We want people to shop here, and we want to feel welcome in this town.”